TheUserCreated/python-discord-tts/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability please DM me on discord at Zalgo#1649 or make an issue on the github page If I do not respond in a timely manner please DM me on riot.im @zalgo:matrix.org
+To report a vulnerability please DM me on discord at Zalgo#1649 or make an issue on the github page If I do not respond in a timely manner please DM me on element @zalgo:matrix.org

 .